-A common problem on the N42 and the N46 engine is the rocker cover gasket leaking.
-Also know as cam cover gasket.
+A common problem that can occur with the N42 and the N46 engine is the rocker cover gasket leaking, also known as the cam cover gasket.

-Here’s a brief guide to try and help and DIY owners who fancy taking on the gasket change themselves.
+Here is a brief DIY guide for BMW owners who fancy taking on the gasket change themselves and fix this issue.

-All you need for this engine is a decent set of tools.
-There is nothing special required, and the valvetronic motor doesn’t need to be removed either as the cover runs overs it.
+All you will need for this engine repair is a decent set of tools.
+There is no special equipment required, and the valvetronic motor doesn’t need to be removed as the cover runs overs it.

-So let’s start with removing the engine covering, cabin filter (micro filter) and the housing that the cabin filter sits in.
-There are some TORX screws holding it down.
+Start by removing the engine covering, cabin filter (micro filter) and the housing that the cabin filter sits in.
+There will be some TORX screws holding it down.

 In the above picture I have removed the ignition coils, and started to move the wiring out of the way, which makes life much easier.